archphile/thepenguin/content/blog/2018-05-28-pls-files-for-Athens-Greece-FM-Radio-stations.md

 	pacman -Sy unzip

-Now you are ready to follow the initial procedure.
+Now you 're ready to follow the initial procedure.

 **Note 1:** It's obvious that most of these web radios are garbage.
 Use at your own risk!